Revised Common Rule at Emory

 - Emory IRB Detailed Guidance: Revised Common Rule at Emory University

-- Chart- Which studies and How to transition studies to revised common rule
+- Chart- Which studies and How to transition studies to the revised common rule

 The IRB has consulted the following useful documents from other Institutions:

 The Common Rule, Updated By Jerry Menikoff, Julie Kaneshiro, and Ivor Pritchard; New England Journal of Medicine, January 19, 2017 (Vol. 376 No. 3).View this article online

 - Redline of Unofficial Final Revised Common Rule (January 18, 2017) Against Health and Human Services (“HHS”) Common Rule At 45 C.F.R.
 Part 46, Subpart A (2005) by Verryl Dana LLP.
 View this document here.

 - OHRP Guidance: The Revised Common Rule Compliance Dates and Transition Provision (45 CFR 46.101(l))

 Announcement: Federal websites that will satisfy the revised Common Rule’s requirement to post clinical trial consent forms (45 CFR 46.116(h))